-Folsom Prison inmates turn incarceration to opportunityBy: Laura Newell, Features Editor
+Folsom Prison inmates turn incarceration to opportunityBy: Laura Newell, Of the Telegraph

 FOLSOM, CA - Many inmates from Folsom State Prison graduated last week at the California Prison Industry Authority’s Career Technical Education program at the Green Valley Training Center on prison grounds.